sevenspell/budgettracker/README.md

 1. Go to Heroku app link: https://week18budgettracker.herokuapp.com/
 <img src="screenshots/Screenshot1.png" width= "300" >
 2. Enter a transaction to start the process.
-Notice on the top right it indicates 'online'.
 <img src="screenshots/Screenshot2.png" width= "300" >
 3. Continue adding as many transactions as user likes.
 Notice the "total" will change according to their transactions by adding or deducting from the budget.
+Notice on the top right, it indicates 'online'.
 <img src="screenshots/Screenshot3.png" width= "300" >
 4. The latest 2 entries were input while offline.
 Notice on the top left that it indicates 'offline'.
 The latest 2 entries are recorded in indexedDB instead.
 <img src="screenshots/Screenshot4.png" width= "300" >